Project V: Caterham will use immersion-tech batteries and Yamaha power for its new EV

 What’s underneath then?

 The Project V concept debuted in 2023 with a 200kW motor on the rear axle and pairs it with a 55KWh battery.
 The 0-62mph takes 4.5 seconds before a top speed of 143mph, and Caterham engineers have targeted a WLTP range of 249miles.
-Charging from 20-80 per cent should take just 15 minutes provided you have a 150kW charger, and it’s also possible to have the Caterham in a 2+1 or 2+2 configuration.
+Charging from 20 to 80 per cent should take just 15 minutes provided you have a 150kW charger, and it’s also possible to have the Caterham in a 2+1 or 2+2 configuration.

 Caterham Project V

-Tthe crucial figure here is the weight; Caterham has targeted a kerb weight of 1190kg, making it one of the lightest EVs on the market.
+The crucial figure here is the weight; Caterham has targeted a kerb weight of 1190kg, making it one of the lightest EVs on the market.
 That featherweight figure has been achieved with a carbonfibre and aluminium composite chassis.

-How is Yamaha now involved?
+How exactly is Yamaha involved?

 After reveal, the Caterham Project V has been undergoing feasibility studies, as the brand weighs up and formulates a business case for the new lightweight EV.
 Cost-saving has been considered even in the concept, but there will now be an even greater focus on making the car as easy to to produce as possible.